 As you stack the sauced tortillas, sprinkle cheese between each layer and then top with cheese at the end.

 Place in a 300°F oven and let the cheese melt.
 I put them in one at a time as I assemble them.

 After about 15 minutes the cheese will be all melted and bubbly.

 Carefully remove from the oven (plates will be hot!) and serve.

+We like to top them with sour cream.
+You could also try topping with a fried egg!
 Think of a Saguaro cactus and Arizona sunset while eating.
 Delicious!